ydirson/gl-streaming/doc/USAGE.md

 Optionally, use `-t` flag to select a non-default transport, and `-s` flag to select a non-default server address (see below).

+The `-n` flag starts a TCP server in "no fork" mode: instead of forking a separate process to handle an incoming connection, and then getting ready to handle additional connections, the incoming connection will be handled in the same process and will exit when the client disconnects.
+Use this for easier debugging.

 ## Environment variables

 - `GLS_DONT_FILTER=1`: don't filter API extensions exposed on the